suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 As an example, this template describes two manifests:
 - The dependent Manifest created by the Distribution System contains Encryption Info, allowing the Device to generate the Content-Encryption Key.
-- The dependency Manifest created by the Author contains Commands to decrypt the encrypted Payload using Encryption Info above and to validate the plaintext Payload with SUIT_Digest.
+- The Dependency created by the Author contains Commands to decrypt the encrypted Payload using Encryption Info above and to validate the plaintext Payload with SUIT_Digest.

 NOTE: This template also requires the extensions defined in {{I-D.ietf-suit-firmware-encryption}}.

 The following operations are placed into the Dependency resolution block of dependent Manifest:

-- Set Component Index Directive ({{I-D.ietf-suit-manifest}}, Section 8.4.10.1) pointing at dependency Manifest
+- Set Component Index Directive ({{I-D.ietf-suit-manifest}}, Section 8.4.10.1) pointing at Dependency
 - Set Parameters Directive ({{suit-directive-set-parameters}}) for
     - Image Digest ({{I-D.ietf-suit-manifest}}, Section 8.4.8.6)
-    - URI ({{I-D.ietf-suit-manifest}}, Section 8.4.8.9) of dependency Manifest
+    - URI ({{I-D.ietf-suit-manifest}}, Section 8.4.8.9) of Dependency
 - Fetch Directive ({{I-D.ietf-suit-manifest}}, Section 8.4.10.4)
 - Dependency Integrity Condition ({{suit-condition-dependency-integrity}})